datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/space-management/create-space.md

 # Create space

 To begin your collaborative journey, you must first create a new space.
-A space is the dedicated collaboration space environment where you manage the collaborators and the data collaboration solution.
+A space is the dedicated secured collaboration environment where you manage the collaborators and the algorithm.

 ## Space properties